Applicant Calendar: Financial Aid

 - Check SSC for the completion status of your application.
 When you click on “Financial Aid Application Status”, you will be able to see 3 things:

 - First, has the Financial Aid Office received your application?
 If so, there will be a received date and you can proceed to step 2.
 If not, and it has been over 2 weeks, you should check your FAFSA online and be sure that you have signed it and included USC (003448) as the recipient.

 - Second, you can see if the application is complete.
 If the status is “Complete”, then you are done and can skip the next step.

 - Third, if your status says “Incomplete”, then click on the hyperlink and it will take you to a customized page that will explain what is needed.

-- You will start to receive notice that your awards are available on VIP.
+- You will start to receive notice that your awards are available on SSC.
 Your first award letter will probably only include your loans that have been awarded.
 Scholarships will be awarded at a slightly later date.

 June and July